-PILATUS PC-6, DEHAVILAND DHC-6, BEECH KING AIR, CASA 235, CASA 295, MERLIN, and the V-22 aircraft.
+PILATUS PC-6, DEHAVILAND DHC-6, BEECH KING AIR, CASA 235, CASA 295, MERLIN, V-22, H-47 (all variants) and AW153 Wildcat.
 Any approved tanker aircraft can FARP any approved receiver aircraft.
 AFSOC/A4RE will maintain the most up-to-date procedures in conjunction with AFPET Operations.
 Teams looking to execute FARP operations with EA-18G or F/A-18CD airframes will reference the checklist at https://usaf.dps.mil/teams/DAF2FPOLPortal/SitePages/AFPET-Special-Fuel-Handling-(SFH)-Operations-%26-Innovation-Section.aspx.
 Contact AFSOC/A4RE for any clarification.
 Any approved tanker aircraft can FARP any approved receiver aircraft.